-The Carefree Town Council and Staff are pleased to present the Management's Discussion and Analysis (MD&A) to supplement the financial statements for the year ended June 30, 2022.
+The Carefree Town Council and Staff are pleased to present the Management's Discussion and Analysis (MD&A) to supplement the financial statements for the year ended June 30, 2023.
 This discussion and analysis is intended to be an easily readable breakdown of the Town of Carefree and the Utilities Community Facilities District's financial activities based on currently known facts, decisions and conditions.
+Although the Utility Community Facility District is a separate financial entity from the Town, the analysis and review for the purposes of the audited financial statements considered both the Town and the District.
+This approach ensures a comprehensive and integrated examination of financial information.
 This analysis focuses on current year activities and operations compared to previous years and should be read in combination with the financial statements that follow.